The Tears I Didn’t Cry, the Sadness I Ignored

 Emotional repression, a step into the abyss

 Emotional repression literally means the act of containing or moderating your impulses, instincts, passions, or feelings.
 It’s the process of hiding something inside not only from the world’s eyes, but also from yours.
 Why?
-Sometimes it is difficult to understand why, but psychologists talk about educational patterns as well as social, psychological and even biological processes.
+Sometimes it’s difficult to understand why, but psychologists talk about educational patterns as well as social, psychological and even biological processes.

 The opposite of repression is emotional empathy.
 This involves inclusion, intimacy, and empathy for others and ourselves.
 Emotional intelligence is the most useful, most valuable kind of intelligence we could have.